 I'm thinking we should probably practice our Thanksgiving side dishes a few times per week all month, right?

 Bookmark this one for your big meal for sure.
-Or check out another quick and easy asparagus recipe that's perfect for all the vegans out there.
+Or check out another quick and easy asparagus recipe that's perfect for vegan guests.
 It's SO easy and delicious and a great addition to your other favorites.
 Enjoy!Print

 Easy, cheesy asparagus casserole comes together in just a few steps and is the perfect make-ahead side dish.